Cilice: In popular culture

+In Thomas Pynchon’s 1997 postmodern historical novel Mason & Dixon, upon arriving at a Jesuit college in Quebec the character Eliza Fields is dressed in a cilice by nuns as a sadomasochistic punishment after having admitted to feelings of sexual arousal during her prior capture by a group of Native Americans.
+The spiked form of cilice, fashioned from a rose plant, that Pynchon’s character experiences appears to be based on those used by the 20th century Opus Dei.
+The cilice has been interpreted as a deliberate narrative device to muddy the historical accuracy of the novel and point to the relevance of historical slavery in the contemporary United States.

 In Dan Brown's novel The Da Vinci Code, one of the antagonists, an albino numerary named Silas associated with the religious organization Opus Dei, wears a cilice in the form of a spiked belt around his thigh.
 The sensationalized depiction in the novel has been criticized for its inaccuracy in subsequent books and by Opus Dei itself, which issued a press release responding to the movie's depiction of the practice, claiming "In reality, they cause a fairly low level of discomfort comparable to fasting.
 There is no blood, no injury, nothing to harm a person's health, nothing traumatic.
 If it caused any harm, the Church would not allow it."

 The goat hair of Thomas More, presented for safe keeping by Margaret Clement, was long in the custody of the community of Augustinian canonesses who until 1983 lived at the convent at Abbotskerswell Priory, Devon.
 Some sources, including one from 2004, claimed that the shirt was then at the Martyr's church on the Weld family's estate in Chideock, Dorset.
-The most recent reports indicate that it is now preserved at Buckfast Abbey, near Buckfastleigh in Devon.
+In 2011 the shirt was put on public display at Buckfast Abbey, near Buckfastleigh in Devon.